innovativetahaseen/FLAME2-DT-Dual-Modality-Forest-Fire-Detection-System/README.md

 - Tahaseen Khan
 - Shaurya Singhal
-- Bahri
+- Bharti Chaudhary

 ---

 ## 📄 License

-This project is developed for academic and research purposes.
+This project is developed for **academic research and educational purposes**.